Fernando Peyroteo: International career

-Peyroteo played 20 times for Portugal over nearly 11 years, scoring 14 goals.
-He made his debut on 24 April 1938, in an exhibition game with Germany in Frankfurt.
+Peyroteo played 20 times for Portugal over 11 years, scoring 14 goals.
+He made his debut on 24 April 1938, in a friendly against Germany in Frankfurt.

 Personal life

 José Couceiro, a football player and later a manager, was Peyroteo's grandnephew.
 António César de Vasconcelos Correia, 1st Viscount and 1st Count of Torres Novas and the 93rd Governor of Portuguese India, was his great-uncle; Augusto de Vasconcelos was his second cousin once removed.

 Peyroteo's paternal grandfather was Spanish.